eltiffster/ProD/README.md

 ### Today's Agenda:
   1. Land Acknowledgement
+    * We acknowledge, with respect, the Songhees, Esquimalt and <u>W</u>SÁNEĆ peoples on whose unceded territory the university stands and whose historical relationships with the land continue to this day.
+    * Link to this page: https://github.com/eltiffster/ProD
   2. Saving & Archiving, Email, Bibliographic Software
   3. Evernote (Amy)
   4. Writing Applications (Caroline)